jstraumann/panoptikum/README.md

     Open the new `WERKVERZEICHNIS.xlsx` in Calc and save as CSV, using `UTF-8` as encoding, `,` as delimiter, `"` as quotation and enabling `quote all text cells`.
 This should produce a file `WERKVERZEICHNIS.csv`.
-2. Download all existing images:
+2. Download all existing images (check username):

     `rsync -azP root@cloud.juergstraumann.ch:/var/lib/dokku/data/storage/archiv/images/ ./images/`
 3. Place any new image files in the `IMPORT` folder and rename them to `WV_neu_$date_ersatz` or `WV_neu_$date`